AndrewZinc/Expect_Life/README.md

 # Expect life - A Glimpse into Global Life Expectancies

 ## Project Overview and Purpose
 There are continuing discussions in American politics about the need for changes in the national healthcare system.
 In recent elections, candidates have proposed the adoption of universal healthcare and other similar large-scale changes to America's healthcare system.
-This team project explores what attributes have the largest impact on life expectancy worldWwide, and its connection to the national social security system.
+This team project explores what attributes have the largest impact on life expectancy worldwide, and its connection to the national social security system.
 Using data retrieved from nations around the world, the team seeks to explore whether the type of national healthcare system affects the longevity of the population.
 Through data exploration, data analysis, and presentation of findings through dashboard and visuals, the team's analysis hopes to answer the following questions:

 * Does the type of social security system have any impact on life expectancy?
 * Does the amount of healthcare funding impact life expectancy at all?